 The climate varies on each coast.
 Some prefer the warmer, humid beaches with clearer waters and some breezes that make visiting area beaches ideal.
 In addition, east coast beaches tend to receive less rain or precipitation throughout the year, on an average of the fourteen states that make up eastern beaches.
 Beaches along the west coast have higher chances of receiving rainfall coming off the Pacific, making beach trips to this area a bit less enjoyable.

-More of the western beaches feature a rocky terrain, where eastern beaches are mostly sandy.
+More of the western beaches feature a rocky terrain, whereas eastern beaches are mostly sandy.
 The rocky cliffs and boulders along the beaches in the west can create beautiful picturesque settings, and add a different type of experience when we think of visiting a tropical beach.
 For some, the rocky setting can be appealing, even though it makes it more difficult to set a beach chair out, or towel and soak up some rays.
-On the other hand, east coast beaches tend to be sandy, and feature a smoother terrain with little to no rocks.
+On the other hand, east coast beaches tend to be sandy and feature a smoother terrain with little to no rocks.
 This makes tourists attracted to these areas, as beaches are wider and allow for more visitors to relax.

 The driving conditions can also be a factor to consider when making decisions on which beach you would like to visit.
 Those driving along west coast beaches are more susceptible to operating scooters and mopeds for ease of transportation around area beaches.
 Though eco-friendly, and easy to operate, scooters can provide threats to other drivers in the area who would have to drive around these motorists, especially in rainy conditions.
 On the east coast, pedestrians generally travel by car, which allows for ease of adaptability by tourists.
 As with any beaches, be sure to plan ahead and leave plenty of time for traveling in unfamiliar areas.